fortrabbit/help/docs/waf-rules.md

 ## Write your own rules using .htaccess

 Intentionally we don't block every possible attack we've seen in the past.
-There are rules that would affect you but anybody else.
+There are rules which may be specific to your use case but which are not necessarily required for everyone.
 Use an `.htaccess` file to write your own rules.
 Below you can find some examples:

 ### Non-WordPress sites should block all common WordPress files: